robvanson/akouste/README.md

 The experiment ZIP archive can be unpacked at the desired position for the subjects, and the experiment run by loading the *.html* file in a web browser.
 With some applications, it is possible to open a ZIP file without unpacking and the experiment can be run directly from the ZIP file.

+## Security and Privacy

+*acousteCreate.html* converts markdown text to an HTML webpage.
+That HTML webpage can do anything an HTML page can do, including execute unwanted actions. *akoúste* Is designed to produce experiment web pages that neither compromise the devices nor privacy of the users or subjects.
+As far as known, the four components that make up akoúste, ie, *akousteCreate.html*, *akousteHTMLtemplate.js*, and the libraries *markdown-it.min.js* and *sha.js*, do not compromise devices or privacy of the users and subjects.
+Nor do any of the examples.

+If there are wories about the responses in an experiment, clicking the **Restart** button at the end of the experiment[^6] or a browser history delete (*Delete browsing data*) should clear out any local data.

+In normal use, simple markdown texts or genuine stimuli should not introduce risks for users or subjects.
+But when creating a new experiment, special care should be taken when including HTML, JavaScript, or CSS code which might compromise the privacy or security of users or experimental subjects.
+Also, it is prudent to check the provenance of the components of akoúste used and whether new versions might be available.

 ## Repositories

 *akoúste* git repositories are available at: